-There are plants for every climate and season, but sometimes finding the right plant for you can be hard.
+Having a climate zone guide is essential in gardening, as various plants thrive in various every climates and seasons.
+Sometimes finding the right plant for you can be hard.
 This is especially true if you live somewhere dry.
 There are cacti, of course, and cacti can be cool, but what if you don’t want a standard prickly pear or aloe vera?
 If you want to end your gardening drought, here are some plants for you.

 The best plants for dry soil are cacti and succulents.
 However, the seven gorgeous plants that you came here to see are echinacea, lantana, gaillardia, flowering quince, astrantia, thalictrum, and epimedium.

 - Echinacea, also called coneflower, is a lovely, brightly colored flower.
 It blooms for long stretches of time and is a favorite of pollinators and birds.

 - Lantana comes in a variety of colors and blooms with clusters of little flowers.
 Lantana is remarkably easy to care for and is adaptable to containers.

 - Gaillardia is also known as blanket flower, and it’s a native of North and South America.
 It comes in bright oranges and red, and the flowers last quite a while.

 - Flowering quince is a shrub that blooms in shades of red and pink.
 A similar variety, the fruiting quince, is grown for its fruit that resembles a cross between a pear and an apple.
 The flowering quince doesn’t typically grow edible fruit, but it sometimes produces smaller versions, which smell sweet and delicious.

 - Astrantia, or masterwort, is an extremely interesting flower.
 Its unique appearance and adaptability make it an easy conversation-starter.

 - Thalictrum, the meadow rue family, grows tall and slender, but ends in clusters of tiny flowers.
 They’re delightful, whimsical, and come in purple, white, and yellow.